Bodegas Chinchón. That is the best option. If you are in Madrid, come to Chinchon to have a wine.

 Chinchon has many attractions.
 One of them is that its main square is one of the most attractive squares in the whole Spain.

-The Main Square (Plaza Mayor) as it happens in many other squares in Spain gets converted in a bullfighting arena sometimes in the year.
-In fact if you go there at this time you will see that it remains as a bull fighting Arena until September.
+The Main Square (Plaza Mayor) as it happens in many other squares in Spain gets converted into a bullfighting arena sometimes in the year.
+In fact, if you go there at this time you will see that it remains as a bullfighting Arena until September.

 There seems to be a debate about whether such a beautiful square is as nice or not when it becomes a bullring.
 I personally believe that this is part of the charm of this square, wonderful at any time of the year and perhaps in an area of Madrid not as visited as the north of Madrid.

-Any place we go we are trying to liten and tell the history of the places we visit.
+Any place we go we are trying to listen and tell the history of the places we visit.
 The history of Chinchon is a beautiful one

 The other part of Madrid to be visited.